Bell’s Vireo

 Bell’s Vireo, Vireo belii arizonae.
 Photograph taken within a residential community in Alamos, Sonora, April 2018.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

-From a conservation perspective, Bell’s Vireo is currently categorized by the IUCN as Least Concern, with stable widely distributed populations.
-Their nests are heavily parasitized by the Brown-headed Cowbird, Molothrus ater, which has caused significant declines in their populations and are currently the subject of significant research and conservation promoting the protection of avian biodiversity.
+From a conservation perspective, Bell’s Vireo is currently considered to be of Least Concern with stable, widely distributed populations.
+Their nests are heavily parasitized by the Brown-headed Cowbird, Molothrus ater, which has caused significant declines in their populations.